 If you struggle to tell whether your betta fish is male or female, take it to your local fish store for advice.

-2. Your betta fish may be blowing oxygen bubbles.
+2. Your female betta fish may be blowing oxygen bubbles.

-A commonly shared behavior is bubble-blowing whether your betta fish is male or female.
+A commonly shared behavior in all betta fish is bubble-blowing, whether they are male or female.
 Betta fish are labyrinth fish that can breathe oxygen directly from the surface and through their gills.

 The labyrinth organ acts like a lung and helps betta fish live in poor water conditions until they can find a better environment, even if that means wriggling over land to find a cleaner pool of water.

 As betta fish exhale the oxygen from their labyrinth organ, bubbles are formed, which will gather at the surface, resembling a bubble nest.
 If you have a female betta fish blowing oxygen bubbles on the surface, it is not a bubble nest.